Princesse Shéhérazade: International dubbing

 The animated television series has been dubbed into various languages.
-In addition to the original in French, the series was also released in English, German, Italian, European Spanish, Catalan, Mexican Spanish, Brazilian Portuguese, European Portuguese, Russian, Finnish, Norwegian, Turkish and Arabic, although in the Arabic version the theme song was not dubbed in Arabic, but the original French opening theme song was retained - all speaking roles, however, were dubbed in Arabic.
+In addition to the original in French, the series was also released in English, German, Italian, European Spanish, Catalan, Mexican Spanish, Brazilian Portuguese, European Portuguese, Russian, Finnish, Norwegian, Turkish, Ukrainian and Arabic, although in the Arabic version the theme song was not dubbed in Arabic, but the original French opening theme song was retained - all speaking roles, however, were dubbed in Arabic.